isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 experience as he rides the horse, Thunder: “With Thunder bouncing me around like that and all the drags acting like they had their own timetables to keep, my rear end felt like I had spent six months trying to hatch a porcupine” (pp.
 42-43).
-Joshua doesn’t explicitly say that his bottom is painful.
-However, he relates the specific problems at that time.
+Joshua doesn’t explicitly say that his bottom is in pain.
+Instead, he relates the specific problems at that time.
 First, Joshua’s horse bounces him in the saddle, which lifts and drops him repeatedly.
 Second, the slowest cattle do not seem to care about the cowboys’ desired pace - the slow pace of the cattle keeps Joshua on his horse for long hours.
-The simile Joshua uses to describe his pain includes the image of a chicken that sits on a spiky porcupine instead of a smooth egg.
+In his simile, Joshua compares himself to a chicken that sits on a spiky porcupine instead of a smooth egg.
 As a cowboy on the trail, the image of a farm animal and a wild animal come naturally to him.
 He uses the images of the animals to describe the sharp pangs of pain he feels.
 In Late June, Joshua and